ijanos/blog/content/post/2016-11-20-adventofcode.md

 tags = ["puzzle", "programming"]
 +++

-I had a really good time last year with [Advent of Code](http://adventofcode.com).
+This year's [Advent of Code](http://adventofcode.com) starts in a few hours.
+I had a really good time participating in it last year.
 Having a programming puzzle to solve every day as count down to the holidays was surprisingly fun.
 I had a self imposed challenge of doing at least one commit every day which I then continued to pretty long commit streak right before GitHub [removed](https://github.com/blog/2173-more-contributions-on-your-profile) the counter.